mverboom/build/BUILD.md

 `-a`
 Process all recipes in the recipe directory.
 Recipes that are not for the current systems architecture or don't have a build section for this system will be excluded.

-`-v`
-Specify specific version, will prevent from running version section of recipe(s)

 `-q`
 Quiet output.